Joystream/community-repo/working-groups/storage-group/NodeSteup/README.md

 Please note that unless there are any openings for new storage providers (which you can check in [Pioneer](https://dao.joystream.org/#/working-groups/storage) , you will not be able to join.

+# Upgrade

+To upgrade the node please  [go here for the upgrade guide](./Upgrade/README.md)

 # Initial setup

 ```